gabeusbra/myOwnToken/README.md

 ###This project intends to

-> Show my skills developing a Blockchain Token, this Token has a limited supply.
+> Show my skills developing and working with Blockchain Token, this Token has a limited supply.

+####Languages used to developL:

+- Motoko;
+-JavaScript;
+-Css;
+-HTML.